OpenHypervideo/FrameTrail/README.md

 **Open Source Film** — By "rendering" a film, we permanently seal it and "burn" all its fragments (media assets, cuts, text overlays, effects, animations) irreversibly into one flat video file.
 With FrameTrail, we do the opposite: we create a permanently open format, which can be viewed, remixed and edited forever in any web browser.

 **Player and Editor are one** — No separation of editor and viewer / player.
 Yes, that means anyone can edit any FrameTrail hypervideo anywhere.
-Changes can be saved directly (if you have the editing rights) or by exporting all contents to another FrameTrail installation and continue editing there.
+Changes can be saved directly (if you have the editing rights), downloaded or exported to another FrameTrail installation.
+Every hypervideo comes bundled with FrameTrail itself.
+If you can view it, you can edit it.

 ---